 - Credentials Phase

 The Candidate must submit an application and three references, along with his or her training records and college transcripts, to the Credentials Chair.
-Note, the ABFDE does not train individuals to become Forensic Document Examiners.
 Applications from those who do not meet the minimum qualifications will be rejected.
-Also please note that for the foreseeable future, applicants must reside in the United States, Canada, Australia, or New Zealand.
+Please also note that for the foreseeable future, applicants must reside in the United States, Canada, Australia, or New Zealand.

 Upon successful completion of the Credentials Phase, the Candidate must pass a proctored multiple-choice written test with a minimum score of 70%.